catalystneuro/ndx-bipolar-scheme/docs/source/index.rst

-Specification for the ndx-bipolar-referencing extension
+Specification for the ndx-bipolar-scheme extension
 ==================================

 .. toctree::